phelps-sg/py-frm/README.md

     )
 ~~~

-The above type-annoted function can be statically checked by [mypy](https://www.mypy-lang.org/), and is automatically mapped onto the corresponding SQL query:
+The above type-annotated function can be statically checked by [mypy](https://www.mypy-lang.org/), and is automatically mapped onto the corresponding SQL query:

 ~~~sql
 SELECT students.name, courses.title